shafaq0410/coffee_pref_app/README.md

-# coffee_card
+# coffee_pref_app

 A new Flutter project.

-.# ☕ Coffee Card — Your Flutter Brew Playground
+.# ☕ Coffee Pref App — Your Flutter Brew Playground

-Welcome to **Coffee Card** — a Flutter app where we mix coffee preferences with playful UI layouts.
+Welcome to **Coffee Pref App** — a Flutter app where we mix coffee preferences with playful UI layouts.
 Think of it as your personal Flutter playground — perfect for learning, experimenting, and sipping on some fresh code. 🪄✨

 ---